Eetami/marvelcdb-cli/README.md

 ## Caching

-mcdbcli caches the loaded cards to your home directory under `~/.mcdb/cards`.
+MarvelCDB CLI caches the loaded cards to your home directory under `~/.mcdb/cards`.
 To remove the cached cards run the following command:

 ```sh